 I don’t regret the surgery at all.
 I wish I had been a little better prepared for the huge emotional change I would have to make regarding food.

-Make sure you stay in touch with your body to avoid developing an eating disorder and reach out to a Registered Dietitian, therapist, or doctor.
+Ensure you stay in touch with your body to avoid developing an eating disorder, and reach out to a Registered Dietitian, therapist, or doctor.

 Regret #4 – I regret not having gastric bypass surgery (instead of the gastric sleeve)

 Let’s be real; the gastric sleeve doesn’t work perfectly for everyone.
 The good news is that it has many revision options.
 We had many patients regret not getting gastric bypass surgery.
 This was mainly for 2 reasons.

 - Acid Reflux & GERD.
 If you have either of these before surgery, you should get gastric bypass surgery, not the sleeve.
 Both acid reflux and GERD worsen after VSG because of the restriction in the stomach.